-On October 12, 2016, Noble Americas Energy Solutions and Calpine Energy Services Holdco II LLC ("Calpine") requested FERC authorization for transaction that will result in Calpine acquiring a 100% of the equity interests in Noble Americas Energy Solutions.
-Comments on this filing were due on or before November 2; none were filed.
-This matter is pending before the FERC.
+On November 18, the FERC authorized Calpine Energy Services Holdco II LLC's ("Calpine's") acquisition of 100% of the equity interests in Noble Americas Energy Solutions.69 The parties consummated this transaction on December 1, 2016 and must advise the FERC of that fact on or before December 11, 2016.
 If there are questions on this matter, please contact Pat Gerity (860-275-0533; pmgerity@daypitney.com).